-Statements showing anticipated income and forecast expenditure for the next twelve months are prepared on a monthly basis and are reviewed by the Executive Director to ensure that the company operates within those parameters.
-Decisions on staffing levels and operational budgets are taken in line with project requirements and expected income.
+Statements showing anticipated income and forecast expenditure for the next twelve months are prepared on a monthly basis and are reviewed by the Director to ensure that the company operates within those parameters.
+Decisions on operational commitments are taken in line with project requirements and expected income.
 Trustees receive regular cash flow forecasts with a summary of likely funding, project income and activities.